What Is DNA?

 Image - Lession Started Image - Button Start

-• Did you know that the structure in the image above is responsible for sustaining all life on the earth?
+• Did you know it is responsible for sustaining all life on the earth?

 cellular DNA